Spiraling asymptotic profiles of competition-diffusion systems: A representation formula in

 the horizontal sections of $S$, having endpoints

 and diameter

 respectively (see Figure \ref{fig:strip}).
 Of course, $(\Xmin(y),y)\in\Gamma$ and $(\Xmax(y),y)\in\Gamma+(2\pi,0)$. \end{definition}

 We observe that, though in general the diameter of $S_y$ may be arbitrarily large, as well as its number of connected components, in any case its length is bounded by $2\pi$.
 This can be easily deduced recalling that, according to Section \ref{sec:reduction}, $S$ is a covering of the disk minus a simple curve connecting the boundary to the center.
-We provide a short, self-contained proof, which will be useful in the following. \begin{lemma} For every $y$, $|S_y|\leq 2\pi$. \end{lemma} \begin{proof} For any $y>0$, we have that $S_y$ is open in the topology of the horizontal line having height $y$, and therefore it is the disjoint union of at most countable open intervals:
+We provide a short, self-contained proof, which will be useful in the following. \begin{lemma} For every $y$, $|S_y|\leq 2\pi$ and $|\{x:(x,y)\in \Gamma\cup S\}| = 2\pi$. \end{lemma} \begin{proof} We prove the first part of the statement, the second one follows in a similar way.
+For any $y>0$, we have that $S_y$ is open in the topology of the horizontal line having height $y$, and therefore it is the disjoint union of at most countable open intervals:

 Note that if $x_1,x_2\in\overline{S}_{y}$ and $x_2-x_1=2h\pi$, with $h\in\Z$, then necessarily either $h=0$, or both $(x_i,y)\in\partial S$, $h=\pm1$; indeed, by translation, we can assume w.l.o.g. that, say, $(x_1,y)\in\partial S$, $(x_2,y)\in\overline{S}$, so that $(x_1,y)\in\Gamma + (2j\pi,0)$, with $j\in\{0,1\}$, and